GPU Computing

 JURECA GPU Nodes

-JURECA features a number of accelerated (GPU-equipped) compute nodes for applications that can take advantage of such devices via CUDA, OpenCL or OpenACC.
+JURECA features a number of accelerated (GPU-equipped) compute nodes for applications that can take advantage of such devices, for example via CUDA, OpenCL or OpenACC.

 GPU Visibility/Affinity